argonne-lcrc/user-guides/docs/allocation-management/not_in_nav/sbank-examples.md

 Below is a set of helpful commands to help you better manage the projects you have running on LCRC Improv.

 All transactions displayed are in Node Hours.
-Each Node Hour is 128 Core Hours.
+1 Improv Node Hour is 128 Core Hours.
+1 Bebop Node Hour is 36 Core Hours.
 Balances and transactions displayed will update every 5 minutes.

 ## View your Project’s Allocations
 Command: `sbank-list-allocations [options]`